Neur0plasticity/BankRobberySimulator/README.md

 How to setup game.

-1) In a web browser open up chatgpt https://chat.openai.com/chat
+1) In a web browser open up chatgpt in a seperate tab https://chat.openai.com/chat

 2) Use the latest model of gpt.
 Such as gpt4 or gpt3.5